 If a swimmer cannot be at a meet due to illness, vacation or other conflicts, he/she needs to let the head coach know as soon as possible.
 They are then “scratched” from the list of swimmers for that event.
 This is extremely important in assigning the swimmers to heats so that the meets run quickly and efficiently.
 This will also ensure that relay teams are not missing a swimmer.
 This simple courtesy will help tremendously!

 Yards vs. Meters

-The pool at CSRC (as well as all other SouthPark Swim League team pools), is 25 meters long (commonly referred to as “short course meters”).
-MCAC (which hosts the All-Star Meet) is configured as a 25 yard pool (commonly referred to as “short course yards”) for the All-Star Meet.
-So swimmer times at the All-Star Meet (including entry times on the heat sheets, which are converted) can be expected to be slightly faster than regular season meets (because 25 yards is slightly shorter than 25 meters).
+The pool at CSRC (as well as all other SouthPark Swim League outdoor team pools), is 25 meters long (commonly referred to as “short course meters”).
+MCAC (which usually hosts the All-Star Meet) is configured as a 25 yard pool (commonly referred to as “short course yards”) for the All-Star Meet.
+As a result, swimmer times at the All-Star Meet (including entry times on the heat sheets, which are all converted) generally are slightly faster than times for regular season meets, because 25 yards is slightly shorter than 25 meters.